-We left Dunnose in the early morning, and the coast path took us through lush woodland, into Luccombe Village and on to Shanklin.
+We left Dunnose in the early morning.
+The coast path took us through lush woodland, into Luccombe Village and on to Shanklin.

-Shanklin didn’t hold much appeal so we headed on to Sandown, and found a lovely cafe for breakfast (Barnaby’s – we highly recommend it!)
+Shanklin didn’t hold much appeal so we headed on to Sandown.
+Here we found a lovely cafe for breakfast (Barnaby’s – we highly recommend it!)
 The staff here also kindly refilled our water bottles.

-After a stop at the Sainsbury’s Local in the high street to resupply again, we headed to a play area (to burn off our huge breakfast) then spent the afternoon on the beach.
+After a stop at the Sainsbury’s Local in the high street to resupply again, we headed to a play area to burn off our huge breakfast.
+We then spent the afternoon on the beach.
 We chose Yaverland, right at the end before the Coast Path took us up on Bembridge Down.
 This turned out to be a great decision as the toilet block in the car park had outdoor showers and a drinking water tap.
 We made full use of both!

-The walk across Bembridge Down was spectacular, and once at the top we spotted the stunning lady’s tresses orchid (interestingly, this website says they are extinct in the UK – but we definitely saw them!)
+The walk across Bembridge Down was spectacular.
+Once at the top we spotted the stunning lady’s tresses orchid (interestingly, this website says they are extinct in the UK – but we definitely saw them!)

-We had been looking forward to a drink in the pub at Culver Cliff but this was closed, so we walked on into Bembridge.
+We had been looking forward to a drink in the pub at Culver Cliff.
+It was closed though, so we walked on into Bembridge.
 There was a nice pub here for a drink, but it was too expensive for us to eat at.
 We had a picnic on the beach watching the tide come in instead – much better!